bryanlancy/BouncerBot/README.md

         - [ ] Add argument for number of days to check for
     - [ ] Edit Command: Motivate
         - [ ] Should take argument for destination channel
+        - [ ] How to match gif to message, ideally without hardcoding gifs
+            - [ ] With current selection process it's hard to gurantee gif matches message
+            - [ ]
     - [ ] Add Command: Announce
         - [ ] Takes argument for message to send and serer to send to
         - [ ] Should send embeds or standard messages
         - [ ] Should take optional argument for destination channel
-            - if none provided look for channel labeled 'announcement'
+            - [ ] if none provided look for channel labeled 'announcement'
-            - if no channel exist return error message with reason
+            - [ ] if no channel exist return error message with reason
+        - [ ] Should take optional argument to include gif
+            - [ ] Search for gif based off of message keywords?
+            - [ ] If can't reliably pick a good gif automatically, return a few and allow user to pick
+                - [ ] Ex.
+User selects 1-3 to make choice, or refresh/next to show more choices
         - [ ] Perms to use command?